-- Click the jump-links below to a species account, or scroll down and navigate this guide.
+- Click on links below to jump to a species account, or scroll down and navigate this guide.

-- List of birds that visit backyard feeders in the State of Arizona
+- 58 Birds that Regularly visit Backyard Feeders in the State of Arizona

 - SPARROWS, FINCHES, & ALLIES